sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 ===========================
 Quickstart for Cloud Images
 ===========================

-This guide helps you get started with the Rackspace Cloud Images service.
+This guide introduces the Rackspace Cloud Images service.

-This service enables you to create and manipulate images, image members, and associated metadata through a simple Representational State Transfer (REST) web service interface.
+This service enables you to
+manipulate images, image members, and associated metadata through a simple Representational State Transfer (REST) web service interface.

-This service is closely aligned with the Rackspace Cloud Servers and Cloud Files services.
+This service is closely related to the Rackspace Cloud Servers and Cloud Files services.

-Images are captured from, and applied to, cloud servers and are stored on, and retrieved from, Cloud Files storage.
+Images are captured from and applied to cloud servers.
+Images are stored on and retrieved from cloud files.

 Concepts
 ========